The Path of Destiny

 "Hey," a voice from near the two scizor cried, "believe it or not, not everyone wants to stay in their first form forever."
 Another pokémon had apparently heard Scytheclaw's outburst.

 Scytheclaw didn't seem to be listening.
 As he began asking, or more accurately, yelling, at the other scizor about why she would choose to abandon her scyther form, Snowcrystal decided that she'd had enough of his nonsense and decided to go see if she could find any of her friends.
 A few seconds later, she noticed Scytheclaw storming away, looking both confused and angry.
 She had no idea why he wanted to go screaming at random pokémon, and part of her wondered where the calm, collected leader she had seen in the canyon had gone.
-She watched the scizor head toward a group of trees before turning back toward where she was pretty sure Redclaw had gone.
+She watched the scizor head toward a group of trees before she turned back toward where she was pretty sure Redclaw had gone.

 "Hey, Snow!" a cheerful voice cried, and she turned around to see Spark.
-Before she could even reply with a greeting, he said, "all the workers are distracted by those fighting pokémon over there!
+Before she could even reply with a greeting, he said, "All the workers are distracted by those fighting pokémon over there.
 We can do whatever we want!
 But we have to hurry!"

 "Hurry for what?" she asked, perplexed.

 "We can have battles on the rocks!"
 Spark replied happily.
 "Or around the trees!
 I used to play this great game with Justin's other pokémon.
 It'll be even more fun with lots of us.
 You see, we split up into teams…"